evannorton/Pixel-Pigeon/README.md

 game.zip
 ```

+5. Create an `audio` folder at the root of your game's codebase.

-5. Create a `images` folder at the root of your game's codebase.
+6. Create an `images` folder at the root of your game's codebase.

-6. Create a `src` folder at the root of your game's codebase.
+7. Create a `src` folder at the root of your game's codebase.

-7. Create an `index.ts` file inside of the `src` folder.
+8. Create an `index.ts` file inside of the `src` folder.

-8. Run `npm install`.
+9. Run `npm install`.

-9. Run `npm run dev` to start a dev server with hot reloading on port 3000.
+10. Run `npm run dev` to start a dev server with hot reloading on port 3000.

 ## Command line interface